 Understanding the Guaranteed Investment Certificate (GIC)

-A Guaranteed Investment Certificate (GIC) is a financial instrument provided by the banks in Canada for Indian Students who are applying under the Student Direct Stream (SDS).
+A Guaranteed Investment Certificate is a financial option offered by Canadian banks for students applying under the Student Direct Stream.
 It is one of the secure ways to submit the proof of funds as they are locked in and released monthly upon arrival in Canada.

 Key Points About GIC: